 I’ve only been in the army less than a year at the time, when my company was set to deploy to Guantanamo Bay, Cuba.
 I was so excited to be going on my first deployment.
-It was July and we had been there a month, and I had decided to volunteer at a local thrift store.
+It was July, and we had been there a month, and I had decided to volunteer at a local thrift store.
 I met a Spc there who hit on me, but I just shook it off.
 He invited me to join him for lunch (not very many places to eat).
 So I said sure he then proceeded to say he forgot his wallet and had to go retrieve it.
-We walked back to his room and he invited me inside I was hesitant but he kept saying it was only for a second.
-I entered his room and the only place to sit was his bed so I stood.
+We walked back to his room, and he invited me inside I was hesitant, but he kept saying it was only for a second.
+I entered his room, and the only place to sit was his bed, so I stood.
 He kept telling me to relax and saying that I could sit on his bed if I wanted to and to not be so tense.
-When he came back from the bathroom he asked me if I want watch a movie, I said no and wanted to get lunch.
-He then proceeded to grab shoulder and push me On to his bed and then asked if I wanted to have sex with him.
-I said no and then be said “if u won’t then I’ll make you.”
-I tried to leave and he grabbed my arm and the.
+When he came back from the bathroom he asked me if I want to watch a movie, I said no and wanted to get lunch.
+He then proceeded to grab the shoulder and push me On to his bed and then asked if I wanted to have sex with him.
+I said no and then be said: “if u won’t then I’ll make you.”
+I tried to leave, and he grabbed my arm and the.
 Put his hand around my throat and squeezed until I was almost unconscious.
 He pushed me on the bed and somehow managed to get my clothes off.
-I kept telling him no but he didn’t care he seemed to take pleasure in my resistance.
+I kept telling him, no but he didn’t care he seemed to take pleasure in my resistance.
 He then grabbed my hair and yanked it told me to open my mouth I saw that he had his manhood there in front of my face.
 He then used one hand to push open my mouth and stick his junk in my mouth.
-“You bite me and this will be a whole lot worse” after he was somewhat satisfied with that he yanked me back words and held my hand over my head and held me down.
-His hand travelled down my body and he felt me and he said he knew I wanted this even though I said no my body was saying yes.
+“You bite me, and this will be a whole lot worse” after he was somewhat satisfied with that he yanked me back words and held my hand over my head and held me down.
+His hand traveled down my body, and he felt me, and he said he knew I wanted this even though I said no my body was saying yes.
 I felt as though my body had failed me.
-I didn’t want this and yet my body was reacting to it and not in the way I wanted.
-He then was inside of me and I just started begging for him to stop and that it hurt and didn’t want this.
+I didn’t want this, and yet my body was reacting to it and not in the way I wanted.
+He then was inside of me, and I just started begging for him to stop and that it hurt and didn’t want this.
 He laughed and kept going until he came.
-He then bent down in my ear and said ” don’t lie was the best u ever had and kept saying I wanted it.”
-He went to the bathroom and that’s when I made my escape, I wanted to tell someone but my sharp didn’t seem to want to listen so I never told anyone.
-I saw him 5 month later he smirked at me and grabbed my hand and told me he missed me in his bed.
-I never saw him again after that but now I have nightmares.
+He then bent down in my ear and said: ” Don’t lie was the best u ever had and kept saying I wanted it.”
+He went to the bathroom, and that’s when I made my escape, I wanted to tell someone, but my Sharp didn’t seem to want to listen, so I never told anyone.
+I saw him 5 months later he smirked at me and grabbed my hand and told me he missed me in his bed.
+I never saw him again after that, but now I have nightmares.

 Wronged Recruit, United States Army